Alexei Navalny, galvanizing opposition leader and Putin’s fiercest foe, died in prison, Russia says

 He gained attention by focusing on corruption in Russia’s murky mix of politicians and businesses; one of his early moves was to buy a stake in Russian oil and gas companies to become an activist shareholder and push for transparency.

-By concentrating on corruption, Navalny’s work had a pocketbook appeal to Russians’ widespread sense of being cheated, and he carried stronger resonance than more abstract and philosophical concerns about democratic ideals and human rights.
+Navalny’s work had pocketbook appeal to Russians’ widespread sense of being cheated, and it carried stronger resonance than more abstract and philosophical concerns about democratic ideals and human rights.

 He was convicted in 2013 of embezzlement on what he called a politically motivated prosecution and was sentenced to five years in prison, but the prosecutor’s office later surprisingly demanded his release pending appeal.
 A higher court later gave him a suspended sentence.

 The day before the sentence, Navalny had registered as a candidate for Moscow mayor.
-The opposition saw his release as the result of large protests in the capital of his sentence, but many observers attributed it to a desire by authorities to add a tinge of legitimacy to the mayoral election.
+The opposition saw his release as the result of large protests of his sentence, but many observers attributed it to a desire by authorities to add a tinge of legitimacy to the mayoral election.

-Navalny finished second, an impressive performance against the incumbent who had the backing of Putin’s political machine and was popular for improving the capital’s infrastructure and aesthetics.
+Navalny finished second, an impressive performance against the incumbent who had the backing of Putin’s political machine and was popular for improving the capital’s infrastructure.

 Navalny’s popularity increased after the leading charismatic politician, Boris Nemtsov, was shot and killed in 2015.